 Is a roller a good way to stain the deck?

 Not really.
-Rollers were developed more with paint in mind.
-Using a roller will often times simply push the stain around on the surface and not force it into the pores.
+Rollers were developed with paint in mind.
+Using a roller will simply push the stain around on the surface and not force it into the pores.
 It can also leave a stipple effect in the finish when the stain has dried.

 How do I know when I have applied enough stain to my deck?

-If using a semi-transparent stain, apply only as much stain as the wood can easily absorb and take care to brush out any puddles that may form.
-If you put enough stain on to form a gloss on the surface, it has been over applied and will, more than likely, in time, peel.
+If you're using a semi-transparent stain, apply only as much stain as the wood can easily absorb and take care to brush out any puddles that may form.
+If you put enough stain on to form a gloss on the surface, it has been over applied and, in time, will more than likely peel.

 What's the best time of the year to stain my deck?

-The Spring and Fall certainly offer the easiest conditions to work in.
-The key is to stay out of direct sunlight, as it can make any stain dry to quickly, and to try stain when the temperatures are below 80 degrees or so.
+The spring and fall certainly offer the easiest conditions to work in.
+The key is to stay out of direct sunlight, as it can make any stain dry too quickly, and to try to stain when the temperatures are below 80 degrees.